MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/migrate-from-ad-rms-phase5.md

 This task is typically enabled by using group policy and supports an AD RMS deployment.
 You can find this task in the following location: **Microsoft** > **Windows** > **Active Directory Rights Management Services Client**.

-For more information, see [AIP for WIndows and Office versions in extended support](known-issues.md#aip-for-windows-and-office-versions-in-extended-support).
+For more information, see [AIP for Windows and Office versions in extended support](known-issues.md#aip-for-windows-and-office-versions-in-extended-support).

 ## Step 12.
 Rekey your Azure Information Protection tenant key